PatrykSkarzynski/vscode-snippets-collection/README.md

 ## 5. Pandas_NumPy:

-  --Contains one files made in Jupyter Notebook.
+  Contains one file made in Jupyter Notebook, basicaly a notebook with some useful code.

 ## 6. Testing:

-  --Contains all test files made with PyTest, Robot Framework, Selenium, Unitest.
+  Contains all test files made with PyTest, Robot Framework, Selenium and Unitest.
+  Example above shows partialy one of the files from Testing/RobotFramework/test_demo_files directory.

 ## 7. Exchange Rates:

-  --Contains one quick program which downloads exchange rates data to .JSON with request library and Unitest with Request to test server response.
+  Program is used to get the latest exchange rates from the exchange_rates_api website, provides the latest exchange rates for free, using the 'latest' endpoint, for 'USD', 'AUD', 'CAD', 'PLN', and 'MXN' using the 'symbols' parameter, for a specific base currency using the 'base' parameter.